Solar Eclipse 2026

 The one thing to plan around: a low Sun

-• Choose a spot with a completely clear view to the west — a west-facing coast, a hilltop, or open country.
+• Choose a spot with a completely clear view to the west-northwest: a hilltop, open country, or a west-facing shore.
 A ridge, a treeline or a bank of coastal haze can hide the whole event.

 Weather odds

-Statistically, mid-August favours the observer in Spain: the interior (Castilla y León, Aragón) and the Mediterranean side are typically clear, while the Atlantic north-west (Galicia, coastal Asturias) is more prone to cloud.
-Being mobile is the best insurance — the path is wide and well served by roads, so a short drive a few hours ahead of maximum can put you under a clear sky.
+Statistically, mid-August favours the observer in Spain, but not everywhere equally.
+Historical August cloud statistics point clearly east: roughly a 15% chance of cloud over the Balearic Islands and about 30% along the Mediterranean coast, against 75–80% on the Cantabrian (north) coast.
+The interior (Castilla y León, Aragón) also does well.
+Being mobile is the best insurance; the path is wide and well served by roads, so a short drive a few hours ahead of maximum can put you under a clear sky.

 Best-placed cities